bxz9200/CLPA/README.md

 Training BigGAN from scratch is time consuming, you can download a pre-trained BigGAN model from the official repository of BigGAN at:

 https://github.com/ajbrock/BigGAN-PyTorch

+In our paper, we also used the pretrained BigGAN model (138k epochs) for the ImageNet experiments.